-- are subject to Corps jurisdiction (see GC 2, Page 5), - meet the terms of this GP (Pages 1 4), - meet all GCs of this GP (Pages 5 14), and - meet the definition of Category 1 in Appendix A Definition of Categories, may proceed without application to the Corps provided the Category 1 Form (Appendix C) is submitted to the Corps before starting the work authorized by this GP.
+- Are subject to Corps jurisdiction (see GC 2, Page 6), - Meet the terms and GCs of this GP. - Meet the definition of Category 1 in Appendix A Definition of Categories, may proceed without application to the Corps provided:

+• The Category 1 Notification Form (Appendix C) is submitted to the Corps before starting the work authorized by this GP.